thriuin/_opendata_package-deprecated/README.md

 If a new node is created, then the user is redirected to the correct node.

-After installing the module, be sure to copy the node--od_package.tpl.php file to the correct theme directory.
+After installing the module, be sure to copy the node--opendata_package.tpl.php file to the correct theme directory.

+At this time, also be sure to enable content translation on the content type and hide the language selection field.